UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

 - Both are considered secure.

-**SCP stands for Secure Copy Protocol**
+**SCP is an abbreviation for ``Secure Copy Protocol``**

 !!! note "Pros"

     - Simple
     - Secure
     - Use cases
-        - primarily to copy files between a local host and a remote host or between two remote hosts
+        - primarily to copy files between a local host and a remote host or between two remote hosts.

 !!! warning "When not to use"

-    - when looking to do more than a basic file transfer, SCP falls short.
+    - When looking to do more than a basic file transfer, SCP falls short.
-    - SCP is unable to create or list directories or delete files
+    - SCP is unable to create or list directories or delete files.
     - if a file with the same name in the same directory is transferred, SCP will override it by default.
-    - transfers that are interrupted  you have to restart the entire transfer
+    - transfers that are interrupted  you have to restart the entire transfer.

 ## Procedure